Music of Iran: Modern era

 Prior to the 1950s, Iran's music industry was dominated by classical artists.
 New western influences were introduced into the popular music of Iran by the 1950s, with electric guitar and other imported characteristics accompanying the indigenous instruments and forms, and the popular music developed by the contributions of artists such as Viguen, who was known as the "Sultan" of Iranian pop and jazz music.
 Viguen was one of Iran's first musicians to perform with a guitar.

 Following the 1979 Revolution, the music industry of Iran went under a strict supervision, and pop music was prohibited for almost two decades.
-Women got banned from singing as soloists for male audiences.
+Women were banned from singing as soloists for male audiences.
 In the 1990s, the new regime began to produce and promote pop music in a new standardized framework, in order to compete with the abroad and unsanctioned sources of Iranian music.
 Under the presidency of Reformist Khatami, as a result of easing cultural restrictions within Iran, a number of new pop singers emerged from within the country.
 Since the new administration took office, the Ministry of Ershad adopted a different policy, mainly to make it easier to monitor the industry.
 The newly adopted policy included loosening restrictions for a small number of artists, while tightening it for the rest.
 However, the number of album releases increased.

 The emergence of Iranian hip hop in the 2000s also resulted in major movements and influences in the music of Iran.